itsfrank/roblox-signal-manager/README.md

         |    AlsoCoolRemoteSignal
 ```

-# More bonus features
+### Free nil protection
 The signal manager takes care of calling `WaitForChild("RemoteSignal")` the first time you try and access a signal on the client, but it then stores it internally so subsequent accesses are faster.

+## Free namespace management
-It will also detect typos, or re-registering of the same signal.
-And it allows you to have two remote signals have the same name in different contexes without having to do the folder organization yourself.
+It prevents the re-registering of the same signal and allows you to have two remote signals have the same name in different contexes for free.
 This can significantly shorten the remote signal names.
 E.g.:
 ```lua
 -------------------
 -- ClientScript.lua